-The Path to the Cloud: What You Need to Know About Hosting Dynamics GP in Azure
+The Path to the Cloud: What You Need to Know About Hosting Dynamics GP or Dynamics NAV in Azure

-Hosting Dynamics GP to the cloud or upgrading to a cloud-based ERP system is increasingly becoming a sought-after option for businesses of all sizes.
+Hosting Dynamics GP or Dynamics NAV in Azure or upgrading to a cloud-based ERP system is increasingly becoming a sought-after option for businesses of all sizes.

 While this move can lead to a bit of uncertainty, especially among companies who have been running on physical servers for many years, there is a path you can follow that allows you to migrate at a pace comfortable for your business and users.
 Stoneridge Software can help you get there by sitting down with you and finding out more about your company, how it works, and what migration path is best for you.